So let’s dig into the different ways of saying Thank you in French!

 When talking about the thanks, the noun, you’d use the noun “le/les remerciement(s)”, usually used in the plural.

-To say you are grateful, the expression is “être reconnaissant(e)”
+To say you are grateful in French, the common expression is “être reconnaissant(e)”

 The preposition used after it is a bit tricky: